bramses/bramses/README.md

 Bram Adams (@bramses) is a creative technologist and commonplacer based out of NYC.

-Bram publishes a weekly newsletter, is a [community developer ambassador for OpenAI](https://platform.openai.com/ambassadors), and does freeleance contracts ([for hire!](https://www.bramadams.dev/consulting/)) related to AI/web dev/AR+VR.
+Bram publishes a weekly newsletter, is a [community developer ambassador for OpenAI](https://platform.openai.com/ambassadors), and does contracts ([for hire!](https://www.bramadams.dev/consulting/)) related to AI/web dev/AR+VR.

 **_today_**